Peter Hough

 Of course you can study an ordnance survey map and create your own walk.
 This is more work because there’s no written instructions, and you don't know how practical it is until you've tried it, but more satisfying when it is a success!

 I've designed dozens of walks in this way.
 You have to be able to read a map, for instance understand that where the contour lines are closer, the climb or descent will be steeper.
 The geography of your walk will be one of the factors that determines how long it will take, as will the speed of those walking with you.
-The bigger the group, the longer it will take to climb stiles, and your average two miles an hour will be slower, especially when you factor in climbs and stops; usually a morning and afternoon break of around ten to fifteen minutes each, and lunch of half an hour or so, dependant on the weather.
+The bigger the group, the longer it will take to climb stiles, and your average 2.5 miles an hour will be slower, especially when you factor in climbs and stops; usually a morning and afternoon break of around ten to fifteen minutes each, and lunch of half an hour or so, dependant on the weather.
 All this will become clearer on your recce.

 Try to factor in interesting features on your route